Skip to content

 The Daily Orca-All My Records-Youth of Today-Can't Close My Eyes

-When I was in high school, I was pretty into Straight Edge.
-I was kind of a dick about it actually.
-I thought Minor Threat ruled the world and I thought that all Straight Edge bands would sound like them.
-So when I bought Youth Of Today’s album Break Down the Walls, I thought I knew what I was getting into.
-It was actually the first LP I ever bought.
-I got it at the now long-defunct Northern Lights Music in Minneapolis, MN.
-I brought it over to my friend Jim’s sister’s apartment, put it on her turntable, and proceeded to be disappointed.
-“What the fuck is this?”
-I thought.
-These dudes sounded like shitty jock metal to me.
+When I was in high school, I was pretty into straight edge.
+I was kind of a dick about it, actually.
+I thought Minor Threat ruled the world, and I thought that all straight edge bands would sound like them.
+So when I bought the Youth Of Today Break Down the Walls album from the now long-defunct Northern Lights Music in Minneapolis, I thought I knew what I was getting into.
+It was actually the first LP I ever bought, so clearly I had a lot to learn.